keithalewis/math/ep.md

 $$
 \tag{2}	R - R_0 = \beta(R_1 - R_0)
 $$
-where $R_0$ and $R_1$ are the realized returns of any two independent efficient portfolios.
+where $R_0$ and $R_1$ are the (random) realized returns of any two independent efficient portfolios.
 This implies $\beta = \Cov(R - R_0, R_1 - R_0)/\Var(R_1 - R_0)$.
-Taking expected values of both sides when $R_0$ has zero variance and $R_1$ is the "market" portfolio gives the classical CAPM formula
+Taking expected values of both sides when $R_0$ has zero variance and
+$R_1$ is the "market" portfolio gives the classical CAPM formula

 Equation (2) can be used to compute the value-at-risk, or any risk measure, of efficient portfolios, something not possible using the